mewtuts/fm.1/README.md

  ## METHOD 2

- 1. Download the Zip File and extract it in your directories.
+ 1. Download ZIP and extract it in your directories.

  2. Right click the unzip file and click the "Git Bash Here"